Trump’s threats of military action in Nigeria prompt closed-door talks

-US Defense Secretary Pete Hegseth and Gen. Dan Caine, chairman of the Joint Chiefs of Staff, met with Nigeria's national security adviser days after President Donald Trump threatened military action over what it calls persecution of Christians in the West African nation, media reports said on Thursday.
+US Defense Secretary Pete Hegseth and Gen. Dan Caine, chairman of the Joint Chiefs of Staff, met on Thursday Nigeria's national security adviser days after President Donald Trump threatened military action over what it calls persecution of Christians in the West African nation.

 The Pentagon meeting with Mallam Nuhu Ribadu was not on public schedules and was closed to the press, two defense officials claimed, according to ABC News.